 15. Witte Huis

-The Witte Huis building is listed as a National Heritage Site in Rotterdam and a UNESCO World Heritage Site.
-It’s a popular attraction in Rotterdam because it’s the first skyscraper built in Europe.
+The Witte Huis building is listed as a National Heritage Site and a UNESCO World Heritage Site.
+It’s a popular attraction in Rotterdam because it’s the first high rise building built in Europe.

 A 10 storey building isn’t exactly a skyscraper in today’s terms, but back in the 1890s it was a pretty big deal.
 It’s one of the few historic buildings that survived World War II.